Designing your study

 - closed questions, which typically prompt quantitative data collection and analysis

-If you want to use a questionnaire to collect data it’s generally recommended that you use a tried and tested or pre-validated questionnaire.
-These will be have been evaluated to confirm they’re collecting or measuring what they’re intended to; you may have found examples of pre-validated questionnaires when you were reviewing the literature (Step 2).
+If you want to use a questionnaire to collect data, it’s generally recommended that you use a tried and tested or pre-validated questionnaire.
+These will be have been evaluated to confirm they’re collecting or measuring what they’re intended to; you may have found examples of pre-validated questionnaires when you were reviewing the literature.

-Alternatively, here are some sources to assist in developing your own questionnaire.
+Alternatively, below are some sources to assist in developing your own questionnaire.

-Questionnaire design is an open-source teaching resource from the University of Leeds on the designing and administering of questionnaires.
+- Guidance on questionnaire design from the University of Leeds on the designing and administering of questionnaires.

-A guide to good survey design highlights issues you might encounter when planning, undertaking, commissioning, managing, and processing a survey or survey data.
+- Guidance on good survey design from the New Zealand Government highlights issues you might encounter when planning, undertaking, commissioning, managing, and processing a survey or survey data.

-Survey research in Research Methods Knowledge Base is an online textbook that includes an overview of survey types, selecting the best survey method for you and question design.
+- Survey research guidance from Research Methods Knowledge Base is an online textbook that includes an overview of survey types, selecting the best survey method for you and question design.

 Service users